ibm-cloud-docs/containers/cs_health_audit.md

       </tr>
       <tr>
         <td><code><em>&lt;server_URL&gt;</em></code></td>
-        <td>The URL or IP address for the remote logging service that you want to send logs to.
+        <td>A publicly accessible URL or IP address for the remote logging service that you want to send logs to.
 Certificates are ignored if you provide an unsecure server URL.</td>
       </tr>
       <tr>
         <td><code><em>&lt;CA_cert_path&gt;</em></code></td>